NetCordDev/NetCord/Documentation/guides/basic-concepts/http-interactions.md

 ngrok http http://localhost:port
 ```

 It will generate a URL that you can use to receive HTTP interactions from Discord.
-For example, if the URL is `https://random-subdomain.ngrok-free.app` and you have specified `/interactions` pattern in @NetCord.Hosting.AspNetCore.EndpointRouteBuilderExtensions.UseHttpInteractions*, the endpoint URL will be `https://random-subdomain.ngrok-free.app/interactions`.
+For example, if the URL is `https://random-subdomain.ngrok-free.app` and you have specified `/interactions` pattern in @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseHttpInteractions*, the endpoint URL will be `https://random-subdomain.ngrok-free.app/interactions`.

 ## Extending Your HTTP Interactions Bot